 Future Shed Plans

-My work on the shed isn’t over yet though.
+However, my work on the shed isn’t over yet though.
 I still have some interior plans for it.

 Down the road, I plan to install shelves and other organizational units.
 I also want to install another solar motion light inside the shed too.